arnavxkohli/GRAM-Synth/README.md

 ## Audio
   ### Tone decay
   Some Instruments has the property of producing sound whose amplitude decreases overtime.
 To replicate this effect in a digital synthesiser, Vout need to decrease over time.
+A new variable `double decay_factor` is created.
+During each interrupt of `SampleISR()` function, if any key press is detected (see 'Decoupled key scanning'), the decay factor variable will multply by itself to create an expoential decay of `Vout` output volume: $Vout = decay_factor ^ t$.
   ### Beat function
   The synthesizer also has the function of using the keyboard as a beat generator.
 The difference between the waveform sound and a beat sound is that, an waveform is periodic whereas a beat is typically non-periodic and has a varying frequency over time.
 To solve this issue, a switch is used in the Vout calculation.